RonYanDaik/Unity-Unreal-Capture/README.md

 ### Possible errors/warnings

 - Warning: "Capture device did skip a frame read, capture frame rate will not match render frame rate."
-  Output when a frame rendered by Unity was never displayed in the target capture application due to performance problems or target application being slow.
+  Output when a frame rendered by Unreal\Unity was never displayed in the target capture application due to performance problems or target application being slow.
 - Warning: "Capture device is inactive"
   If the target capture application has not been started yet.